Accel closes on $3B across three funds as it ramps up global investing – TechCrunch

 “1Password is an example of this approach,” Wong said.
 “Arun [Mathew] had that relationship for at least six years before that investment was made.
 Finally, 1Password called and said ‘We’re ready, and we want you to do it.’ ”

-And so Accel led the Australian company’s first external round of funding in its 14-year history — a $200 million Series A — in 2019.
+And so Accel led the Canadian company’s first external round of funding in its 14-year history — a $200 million Series A — in 2019.

 While the firm is open-minded, there are still some industries it has not yet embraced as much as others.
 For example, Wong said, “We’re not announcing a $2.2 billion crypto fund, but we have done crypto investments, and see some very interesting trends there.
 We’ll look at where crypto takes us.”